In Dallas suburbs, Friday Night Lights make way for cricket

 “They built it first as an American structure and then they ‘Indianized’ it,” Thakker said.

 New housing and schools soon followed.
-Laxmi Tummala, trustee and temple secretary, is also a realtor.
-Many of her clients settle for less just to live nearby.
+Laxmi Tummala, a trustee, temple secretary and realtor, says many of her clients settle for less just to live nearby so their families can be exposed to South Asian culture.

-"'All that other stuff I wanted, it doesn’t matter if it’s going to put me 25 minutes or 30 minutes away.
-I want my kids to have this exposure,’” Tummala said.

-Immigrants aren't the only newcomers.
-Between 2015 and 2019, more than 17,000 people flocked to Frisco and surrounding Collin County from Dallas County and more than 8,000 from nearby Denton County, according to the Census Bureau.

 Outside Texas, the biggest sources of new Collin County residents were Los Angeles and Orange counties in California, with 1,600 residents and 1,000 residents respectively.